dblim/penang-covid19-r0/README.md

 I am grateful to [Eric Cooper](https://www.stanfordesp.org/teach/teachers/escooper/bio.html) for many insightful conversations on COVID-19.
 I would also like to thank [Kartik Chandra](https://cs.stanford.edu/~kach/) for his help with Git.
 Thanks to Daniel Comber-Todd for his suggestion of using R_0 vs daily new cases per 100k population as a metric for assessing the severity of COVID-19.

 ## COVID-19 Data
 The facebook page [Penang Lawan COVID-19](https://www.facebook.com/penanglawancovid19/) publishes daily reports of COVID-19 cases in Penang by district.
-I entered data from *loc. cit.* by hand into an excel file and used this as my dataset for Penang.
+I entered data from *loc. cit.* by hand into an excel file and used this as my dataset.

 ## Usage
 To see a list of all optional command line arguments, as well as a description of what these arguments mean, do: